NerdWallet just laid off over 40 people, including its VP of growth

 This phishing technique is more interesting than dangerous

-Personal finance startup NerdWallet recently let go of over 40 employees, TechCrunch has learned.
-As part of the changes, NerdWallet VP of Growth Henry Hsu left the company and NerdWallet COO Dan Yoo is moving into an advisory role.
+Personal finance startup NerdWallet recently let go of more than 40 employees, TechCrunch has learned.
+As part of the changes, NerdWallet VP of growth Henry Hsu left the company and NerdWallet COO Dan Yoo is moving into an advisory role.

 Hsu previously spent two years as a general manager at Box and three years at LinkedIn before that.
 Yoo, who joined NerdWallet in 2014, was formerly the VP of business operations and analytics at LinkedIn.